We are reader supported and may earn a commission when you buy through links on our site

 Something else I liked is the negative tilt.
 It is different from the forward lift on most keyboards, but it is surprisingly comfortable.
 It is further reinforced by a padded wrist rest that ensures you do not bend your wrist too much.
 The palm rest attaches to the keyboard by a magnet, and you can remove it if you prefer typing on your lap.
 And what’s better is that the tilt is adjustable.
 You can experiment on different heights to find one that is most comfortable for you.

 The keys are also slightly larger than most keyboards.
 I could tell because there were less typing errors.
 Most errors I made came from not being accustomed to the keyboard.
 But my highlight feature for the Microsoft Sculpt has to be the separate num pad.
-The main reason I don't use the num pad is due to its awkward positioning.
+The main reason I don’t use the num pad is due to its awkward positioning.
 I have to stretch to reach it.
 Now I can place it in a more convenient position.
 The keypad responsiveness is quick and felt like the perfect integration between a laptop and a desktop.
-It is wireless, so you don't have to worry about tangles.
+This one of the best coding keyboard is wireless, so you don’t have to worry about tangles.

 - Comfortable ergonomic design